dnmfarrell/jp/README.md

     }

 ### Logic
+All of the logic functions are implemented as macros in the file `macros.jp`.

 #### .and
 Returns the conjunction of the top two stack items.

-    jp true false .and
+    jp -m macros.jp true false .and
     false

 #### .or
 Returns the disjunction of the top two stack items.

-    jp true false .or
+    jp -m macros.jp true false .or
     true

 #### .not
 Returns the logical complement (negation) of the top stack item.

-    jp true .not
+    jp -m macros.jp true .not
     false

 #### .exists
 Pops a string off the stack, then pops an object.
 Pushes true/false depending on whether the string is found as a key in the object.

-    jp '{"a":1}' '"b"' .exists
+    jp -m macros.jp '{"a":1}' '"b"' .exists
     false

-Exists is implemented as a macro, using, `.def` and `.map`.

 ### Comparisons